 There are a variety of foods available in Dubai with several international food brands available in most supermarkets across the city.
 However, these can be expensive and you can buy good quality local produce and vegetables at a fraction of the cost.
 On average, grocery bills for a family of four will cost in the range of AED 1200 to AED 1500 monthly.

 Home insurance packages start at around AED 200 for coverage of AED 50,000 while car insurance typically costs around 4-7% of the value of the car.
 Healthcare is provided by most companies which provide basic coverage at hospitals and clinics, but international healthcare is highly recommended if you want to take advantage of the excellent facilities provided by many of Dubai’s excellent private hospitals.

 It is possible to eat out fairly often in Dubai without making a big dent in your wallet as the city provides a variety of dining options to suit many budgets.
 Alcohol, however, is likely to be much more expensive than in your home country with a glass of wine costing around AED 35 and a bottle of beer around AED 30.

-The Casual Expat website provides a nifty cost of living calculator that allows you to estimate whether the salary you have been offered is sufficient to support your lifestyle.
+For more information on the cost of living click here to estimate whether the salary you have been offered is sufficient to support your lifestyle.